The Frisco Trailway

 Today, Sutton County continues to be primarily an agricultural area, with cattle ranching being the main industry.
 The county is known for its natural beauty, including the scenic canyons and rivers that provide opportunities for outdoor recreation.
 In recent years, there has been a growing interest in tourism, with visitors exploring the area's history and enjoying activities such as hunting, fishing, and hiking.
 Sutton County's history and vibrant present make it an intriguing part of Texas' diverse landscape.

-This timeline provides a condensed summary of the historical journey of Sutton County, Texas.
+This timeline provides a concise overview of the key events in the history of Sutton County, Texas.

 • Sutton County, TX was established in 1887.